Slave labor on United States military installations 1799–1863: Washington Navy Yard

 Established in 1799, Washington Navy Yard was the first federal naval yard to use enslaved labor.
 This shipyard was where many of the Department of the Navy labor policies and practices regarding black employment were first instituted.
 Some of the same slaveholders who had supplied bondsmen to District of Columbia Commissioners, later hired their enslaved laborers to the new federal shipyard.
 These policies and practices later became models for other federal shipyards and military installations.
-For the first thirty years of the nineteenth century, it was the District of Columbia's principal employer of enslaved African Americans.
+For the first thirty years of the 19th century, it was the District of Columbia's principal employer of enslaved African Americans.
 Their numbers rose rapidly and, by 1808, made up one-third of the workforce.
 The navy had quickly come to rely on enslaved labor.
-On 18 May 1808 Captain John Cassin wrote the Secretary of the Navy Robert Smith to plea for the retention of slaves.
+On 18 May 1808, Captain John Cassin wrote the Secretary of the Navy Robert Smith to plea for the retention of slaves.

 Understanding it is the intention of the Secretary of the Navy to discharge all Slaves employed in this Yard I beg leave to show there are but very few white men in this Neighborhood that can be found to fill the places even for one fourth higher wages, We have also in the Black Smith Shops thirteen firemen consequently they require higher Thirteen independent of the Anchor Shops which also require Six Blowers at 85 cents per day should these men now employed be discharged we should compelled to bank off six fires and turn these six firemen as strikers from 1.50 to 1.70 two White men left the Shop last week on account of the wages they received 100 D per day and were not satisfied is also necessary we have from three to five Laborers to attend the Calkers (Caulkers) one to attend the stuff the others to clean before the Calkers and whose wages have not exceeded one half the Calkers the former belonging to the men in the City but unfortunately free to say no.

 Cassin's reluctance to curtail the use of enslaved labor reflects the prevalence of the rental of bondsmen in the various shops and aboard naval ships in ordinary as seamen, cooks, and laborers.
 The creation of the navy yard combined with employment precedents set by the District Commissioners; may well have inspired many small slaveholders to purchase additional slaves.
 The WNY 1808 muster illustrates that slave rentals were lucrative; allowing naval officers to supplement their pay by drawing the wages and rations of their enslaved "servants".
 Commodore Thomas Tingey endorsed this practice and pleaded with the Secretary Smith, to continue "this customary indulgence".
 During this era the navy yard was "a favorite place to rent out slaves," and to sell them; but also became a recognized center of resistance.